flathub/com.visualstudio.code/README.md

 `$ flatpak-spawn --host <COMMAND>`

+or

+`$ host-spawn <COMMAND>`

+- Most users seem to report a better experience with `host-spawn`

 ### Use host shell in the integrated terminal.

 Another option to execute commands is to use your host shell in the integrated terminal instead of the sandbox one.

 For that go to `File -> Preferences -> Settings` and find `Terminal > Integrated > Profiles`, then click on `Edit in settings.json` (The important thing here is to open settings.json)

-And make sure that you have the following lines there
+And make sure that you have the following lines there:

+`flatpak-spawn --host`

 ```
 {